grycap/im/doc/source/web.rst

    Location of the IM service recipes D.B.
 To use that feature the IM recipes file must accesible to the web server The default value is `""`.

+.. confval:: openid_issuer

+   OpenID Issuer supported use "" to disable OpenID support.
+   The default value is `""`.

+.. confval:: openid_name

+   OpenID Issuer name.
+   The default value is `""`.

+.. confval:: CLIENT_ID

+   OpenID Client data.
+   The default value is `""`.

+.. confval:: CLIENT_SECRET

+   OpenID Client data.
+   The default value is `""`.

 Docker Image
 ------------